15 More Funniest Epic Travel F**k Ups & Fails

 I decided to double-check my connecting gate on Tripit, and that’s when I realized I was supposed to be landing at 11:55, my flight was at 9:00, and I had completely missed it.

 I ran to the Lufthansa counter to see what I could do to get on the next flight.
 Luckily, through a scheduling fluke, I qualified to be put on the next flight for free since I hadn’t had the full amount of connecting time to get to my next flight.
 I did not mention that I hadn’t even tried and instead had been enjoying some fluffy pancakes with maple syrup.
 Stephanie from History Fangirl

 We stood there, sweating profusely, but generally trying not to be too annoyed with the huge line stretching out in front of us.
 We were, after all, soon to return to our beloved Bangkok for some delicious street food and stunning mango smoothies.

 Yes, it was only a matter of hours before we’d be enjoying the delights of the Siam Road in downtown Bangkok once more.
 We couldn’t wait!

 That was the plan at least but things did go quite as smoothly as we’d anticipated in our lackadaisical travelling state.

-Sometime during the previous 6 months of travel in Southeast Asia we’d left behind any planning and research skills which we might have once possessed.
+Sometime during the previous 6 months of travel in Southeast Asia, we’d left behind any planning and research skills that we might have once possessed.
 We can’t pinpoint where exactly but we’d become complacent and started to think that we knew all there was to know about the art of backpacking.

-Reality came rushing back to slap us firmly round the chops as we reached the front of the line and stepped forth to our respective border agents.
+Reality came rushing back to slap us firmly around the chops as we reached the front of the line and stepped forth to our respective border agents.

 A quick flick through my British passport was preceded by a firm stamp which granted me a sweet 30 days to enjoy the beauty of Thailand.
 Moving forward toward the exit stairs I turned around to see things weren’t going quite as well for my wife.